Skip to main content

 (Current price, subject to change)

-Trusted Reviews put the evaCHILL through testing and measured a 4.5C drop in output air, from a 28C ambient to 23.5C, at 53.7% relative humidity, while noting it becomes far less effective above 70% humidity.
-Sensibo makes the same point at the category level: evaporative coolers cool well in dry air but lose effectiveness as humidity rises above roughly 60%, which is the catch a humid August dorm exposes.
+Trusted Reviews put the evaCHILL through testing and measured a 4.5C drop in output air, from a 28C ambient to 23.5C, at 53.7% relative humidity, while noting it becomes far less effective as humidity climbs.
+Sensibo makes the same point at the category level: evaporative coolers cool well in dry air but lose effectiveness in humid climates, which is the catch a humid August dorm exposes.

 The DGH Dorm AC Fit Score reaches 7.8 here, the lowest on this list, because the composite rewards legality and low running cost, where this cooler does well, but marks it down for humidity-dependent output and a reach of only a few feet.
 Compared to the Honeywell fan, you gain a temperature drop in dry air but lose whole-room coverage.
 Over an 8 hour stretch at a desk it produces real relief in a dry climate, then fades once the room gets muggy.
 Billboard recommends it as a compact personal pick, and that is the scope to expect: one person, one desk, dry conditions.